 The author advices us not to not share our enthusiasm and try to get our friends to switch their habits.
-This is because when they do, they were not driven by their own problem and goals.
+This is because when they do, they were not driven by their own problems and goals.
 Our friends might give up when the going gets tough.
 They might feel bad for trying and may resent us for pushing them to change their behavior.

 Instead of persuading them to change and build new and better habits, build ours until we succeed and let them see the change.
 It is up to them then if they want to ask us for advice and help to create the habit.